 - How much do I aspire to earn in my field?

 - Will I wish to seek advancement opportunities in nursing?

 The benefit of pursuing an associate degree in Nursing, rather than taking the LPN route, is that a few extra months in nursing school can translate to a more independent career, a greater impact on patients’ lives, higher earning potential and marketability, and more upward mobility in your role.
 Ultimately, the more education you have, the more likely you are to advance in healthcare.

 On average, Licensed Practical Nurses earn $48,070 per year in the United States.
 Meanwhile, Registered Nurses earn an average of $77,600 annually, according to the U.S. Bureau of Labor Statistics.
 When looking at these figures, the added investment in school makes sense.

 However, if you are seeking to get into the field fast, and seeking a short-term program after which you can have an immediate impact on patients, the LPN career path may be right for you.
 Consider the LPN vs. RN scope of practice closely, and ask yourself which path most aligns with your personal and professional goals.

-If you are interested in learning more about the nursing programs at Goodwin University, do not hesitate to request more information online.
-Whether you are just starting your nursing journey, or are an LPN and thinking about becoming an RN, we have options for you.
+If you’re interested in learning more about the nursing programs at Goodwin University, don’t hesitate to request more information.
+Whether you’re beginning your journey as an LPN or an RN, we have options for you.